El Questro Wilderness Park

 El Questro Wilderness Park is a wilderness park on El Questro Station, a cattle station that diversified its pastoral operation to include tourism, located in the Kimberley region of Western Australia.
 It remains a working cattle station with a herd of approximately 6,000 head.
-In 2012 the pastoral station lessee was GPT Funds Management Pty Ltd. El Questro station operates under Crown Lease number CL207-1984 and has Land Act number LA3114/1180.
+In 2012 the pastoral station lessee was GPT.
+El Questro station operates under Crown Lease number CL207-1984 and has Land Act number LA3114/1180.

 The park is located 110 km west of Kununurra and is accessed from the Gibb River Road and encompasses an area of over 1000000 acre that extends some 80 km into the heart of the Kimberley.

 The station was first established in 1903.
 Will and Celia Burrell bought the cattle station in 1991 and developed it into a wilderness park tourist destination.
-The Burrells sold El Questro to General Property Trust in 2005.
-General Property Trust onsold the wilderness park to Delaware North in March 2010.
+The Burrells sold El Questro to GPT in 2005.
+GPT onsold the wilderness park to Delaware North in March 2010.